 Well, we’ve outlined a few resources of where you can find honest and helpful comments for your Kickstarter campaign.

 Besides compiling some of the coolest crowdfunding projects on the web, CoolBacker also offers a Kickstarter campaign page feedback service.
 We analyze a campaign’s video, layout, text, pledge levels and more and send you a detailed list of areas to improve.
+Submissions can expect a response within a couple days.

 Submit your campaign here.